Lee Frost Photography

 Deposit / Price

-All en-suite accommodation, all meals except dinners on 1st and last nights in Windhoek (breakfast only) and dinners in Luderitz (breakfast and lunch included), services of English-speaking Namibian guide/driver, airport transfers, all transport during the trip, permits and entry fees, tuition from Lee.
+All en-suite accommodation, all meals except dinners on 1st and last nights in Windhoek (breakfast only included) and dinners in Luderitz (breakfasts and lunches included), services of English-speaking Namibian guide/driver, airport transfers, all transport during the trip, permits and entry fees, tuition from Lee.

 All flights, optional scenic helicopter flight, visas where applicable, travel insurance, drinks, meals not mentioned, photographic equipment and materials.